ahinkel421/goalstrive/README.md

 &nbsp;

 When a new Destination Goal is submitted, the user is taken to their Destination Goals page.
 Here they will find a list of all of the Destination Goals they have submitted.
-Below their list of goals, there is a "Create new destination goal" button, to allow the user to do exactly that.
+Below their list of goals, there is a "Create new destination goal" button, which will take them back to the "new goal" submission form.

 &nbsp;